pat/gutentag/README.md

 ### Dependencies

-These are the versions the test suite runs against.
-It's possible it may work on older versions of Ruby, but it definitely won't work on older versions of Rails.
+These are the versions the current test suite runs against.
+It's possible that the gem may work on slightly older versions (Ruby 2.7, Rails 5.2).

-* Ruby: MRI v2.7-v3.3
+* Ruby: MRI v3.0-v3.4
-* Rails/ActiveRecord: v5.2-v8.0
+* Rails/ActiveRecord: v6.1-v8.0

 If you're using MRI v2.2 and/or ActiveRecord v3.2, the last version of Gutentag that fully supported those versions is v2.4.1.